-Salman Khan on South films doing well: Want to do best, but no formula to success | Entertainment
+Salman Khan on south films doing well: Want to do best, but no formula to success | Entertainment

 Drawing a comparison with cricketer Virat Kohli, who is currently struggling with form, Sudeepa said it is just a matter of time before things get back on track. ''It's just a matter of (time)...
 It's like Virat Kohli being out of form for a while.
 Are you going to take away his records?
 It doesn't work that way...
 Every industry is standing by its potential,'' he added.

-Sudeepa, 48, said the cultural exchange which happens across industries points to artistes being absolutely secure.
+Sudeepa, 48, said the cultural exchange across industries points to artistes being absolutely secure.

-Citing ''Vikrant Rona'' as an example, the actor said the film shows how collaborations work across industries, with Khan presenting the movie and Jacqueline Fernandez starring in it. ''We collaborate with Hindi films, sir (Khan) is now supporting our film...
-Within the industry, why would she (Fernandez) come and do this, why would we call her? ''Right now sir is doing a prime role in Hyderabad, he's going (for shoot) and coming back.
+Citing ''Vikrant Rona'' as an example, the actor said the film shows how collaborations work with Khan presenting the movie and Jacqueline Fernandez starring in it. ''We collaborate with Hindi films, sir (Khan) is now supporting our film...
+Within the industry, why would she (Fernandez) come and do this, why would we call her? ''Right now, sir is doing a prime role in Hyderabad, he's going (for shoot) and coming back.
 Why would he do that?
 All of us are secure.
 It's a beautiful thing to exchange ideas, collaborate...
-I think it's a beautiful atmosphere that we have,'' Sudeepa said.
+It's a beautiful atmosphere that we have,'' Sudeepa said.

-Khan said the cultural exchange between the various film industries has always been there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)